+Course Length: Studied over two years

 Examination Board: Pearson

-Course Leader: Mrs D Davis (davis@queenelizabeths.derbyshire.sch.uk)
+Course Leader: Mrs J Hilton (hiltonj@queenelizabeths.derbyshire.sch.uk)

 The Art & Design BTEC National Diploma is an applied general qualification which is equivalent to 2 A-Levels.
 This course provides learners with the opportunity to explore an in-depth vocational approach to the study of Art and Design, helping to prepare students for University and a career in the Creative Industries.